 She recommends doing all that we can to cultivate the language capacities of the brain.
 "We all get stuck in our own boring and familiar language and by reading you are constantly renewing your vocabulary and that of course is central to your development as a writer."

 Corinne Platt received her master of fine arts degree in creative nonfiction from Goucher College.
-She lives in Colorado and writes for... read more
+She co-authored Voices of the... read more